OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 # External API call support in Office Scripts

 The Office Scripts platform doesn't support calls to [external APIs](https://developer.mozilla.org/docs/Web/API).
 However, these calls can be run under the right circumstances.
+External calls can be only be made through the Excel client, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).

-Scripts authors shouldn't expect consistent behavior when using external APIs during the platform's preview phase.
+Script authors shouldn't expect consistent behavior when using external APIs during the platform's preview phase.
+This is due how the JavaScript runtime manages interacting with the workbook.
+The script may end before the API call completes (or its `Promise` is fully resolved).
+As such, do not rely on external APIs for critical script scenarios.

+> [!CAUTION]
+> External calls may result in sensitive data being exposed to undesirable endpoints.
+Your admin can establish firewall protection against such calls.

 ## Definition files for external APIs

 The definition files for external APIs aren't included with Office Scripts.
 The use of such APIs generates compile-time errors for missing definitions.
-The APIs still run, as shown in the following script:
+The APIs still run (though only when run through the Excel client), as shown in the following script:

 ```typescript
 async function main(workbook: ExcelScript.Workbook): Promise <void> {